linuxdeepin/unilang/README.md

 # Debian (buster/bullseye)/Ubuntu (bionic-updates/focal)/Deepin
 sudo apt install bash coreutils git g++ libffi-dev llvm-7-dev pkg-config qtbase5-dev qtdeclarative5-dev
 ```

+LLVM is optional.
+Use non-empty environment variable `UNILANG_NO_LLVM` to avoid using of LLVM in building the interpreter.
+LLVM-based JIT is then disabled.

+**NOTE** There may be different version of LLVM provided by the system, which would clash with LLVM 7 on loading.
+Currently mixing different version of LLVM is not supported.
+Thus, `UNILANG_NO_LLVM` is needed in such case.

 If there is no LLVM 7 provided by the system, you may need to build it by yourself.
 In this project, the environment variable `USE_LLVM_PREFIX` specifies the custom path prefix of the LLVM installation, and it will be used by the scripts when needed.